 This course is designed to help students develop strength, flexibility, and coordination through intensive conditioning.
 Students begin with aerobic challenges, followed by barre methodology and Pilates isometric exercises that target specific muscle groups within a small range of motion.
 Classes also include a significant amount of stretching to help students increase their range of motion; relieve neck, back, and leg pain; and to prevent sports and everyday injuries.

-Dance Styles in Context - Spring
+Dance Performance and Styles in Context - Spring

-Yoga: Wellness - Fall
+Yoga and Wellness - Fall

 The purpose of this course is to introduce students to basic postures, breathing techniques, and relaxation methods.
 In this class, students will explore health and wellness as a learned skill.
 Students will share their learning through individual and group teaching as a means of creating community and finding one’s voice.
 The goal of this course is for students to achieve and maintain a higher level of mental, physical, and emotional wellbeing and incorporate these techniques into their everyday lives.
 This course is open to students of all physical abilities.
 It is especially beneficial to student athletes as part of their training regimens in and out of season to improve strength, flexibility, balance, and mental acuity and to prevent injury.